rschwabco/aserto-demo/Tutorial.md

 At the core of Aserto’s authorization model is an authorization policy, which we refer to simply as a Policy.
 Policies are authored in a textual language called Rego, defined as part of the Open Policy Agent (OPA) project in the Cloud Native Computing Foundation.
 Policies are treated just like application code or infrastructure-as-code - they are stored and versioned in a git repository.
 We’re going to define and see the policy in action later in this tutorial.

+When you’ve completed this tutorial you would have learned how to:

+1. Create a React application with authentication using Auth0
+2. Set up a simple Express.js application with Auth0 authentication middleware
+3. Define authentication middleware and define protected routes
+4. Create and modify a very simple authorization policy
+5. Integrate the Aserto Authorization Express.js SDK to enable fine grained authorization control.

 ## Application Overview

 The application we will build in this tutorial will be a simple one:
-The user will be able to log in and out, and once they're logged in the application will attempt to access a protected asset served by an simple Express.js API.
+The user will be able to log in and out, and once they're logged in the application will attempt to access a protected asset served by an Express.js API.
 The Express.js API will call the Aserto hosted authorizer.
 The authorizer apply a policy which will allow only one user to access this asset based on their email.

+## Prerequisites

 To get started, you’re going to need: